CERT-Polska/mquery/docs/how-to/integrate-with-s3.md

 * Linux system with at least 4GB RAM and enough disk space for your samples and index
 * Sudo access
-* Mquery is installed natively (not from docker-compose).
+* Mquery is installed natively (not from docker compose).
 We will have to install additional dependencies, and it's not trivial with existing images.
 To make things simpler, we assume you installed mquery natively (see [Install mquery natively (without docker)](./install-native.md) if you want to